DeepTrailForge/DeepTrail/README.md

 - **Gitbook**: [Deeptrail Gitbook](https://deeptrailforge.gitbook.io/deeptrailforge/)
 - **Email**: Deeptrailforge@gmail.com

-🧠 **Current focus**:
-→ **Deeptrail** — a Chrome extension for **AI-driven scam tracing** and **token tracking**.
-Open-source spirit meets digital forensics.
-Let’s forge the trail!

 ---

 ## 📦 **Project Page: Deeptrail**

 ### **Deeptrail — Trace the Unseen**

-Deeptrail is a cutting-edge AI-driven Chrome extension designed for real-time on-chain analysis and risk detection.
+Deeptrail is a cutting-edge AI-driven engine designed for real-time on-chain analysis and risk detection.
 By leveraging AI technology, Deeptrail uncovers hidden threats in the crypto market, helping traders navigate the decentralized world with confidence and precision.

 Whether you're tracking suspicious token movements, identifying market manipulation, or analyzing on-chain behavior, Deeptrail provides intelligent, real-time insights to keep you ahead of the game.
 ---